apache/arrow/format/Layout.md

 * To define a selection or masking vector construct
 * Implementation-specific details
 * Details of a user or developer C/C++/Java API.
-* Any “table” structure composed of named arrays each having their own type or any other structure that composes arrays.
+* Any "table" structure composed of named arrays each having their own type or any other structure that composes arrays.
 * Any memory management or reference counting subsystem
 * To enumerate or specify types of encodings or compression support